-The National Institute for Health Research (NIHR) Academy launched the second round of the Pre-doctoral Fellowship as part of the newly restructured NIHR Fellowship Programme, funded by the Department of Health and Social Care.
+The NIHR Academy launched the second round of the Pre-doctoral Fellowship as part of the newly restructured NIHR Fellowship Programme, funded by the Department of Health and Social Care.

 The new NIHR Fellowship Programme supports individuals with the potential and on a trajectory to become future leaders in NIHR research.
 The programme has been designed to support people at various points in their development to become leading researchers; from initial pre-doctoral training right through to senior post-doctoral research.
 Four different types of Fellowship are available:

 Pre-doctoral Fellowships are designed to support people who are looking to start or advance a career in health research methodology; specifically in one or more of the following areas: